zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 [end of dialogue]

-There’s nothing I don’t approve of in the scripts o f our wonderful scriptwriter, Dr. Lucy Tse.
+There’s nothing I don’t approve of in the scripts of our wonderful scriptwriter, Dr. Lucy Tse.

 From Los Angeles, California, I’m Jeff McQuillan.
-T hank you for listening.
+Thank you for listening.
 Come back and listen to listen to us again right here on  ESL Podcast.

 # Getting a Mortgage Loan